moliver28/research-handbook/content/handbook/communication/top-workplace-practices.md

 This list is designed for all team members to orient themselves to the most important and impactful practices that enable the GitLab team to achieve results every day.
 Having shared ways of work increases efficiency and collaboration.
 All team members are expected to adopt these ways of working.

-From this page, you can quickly navigate through the GitLab handbook and Level Up to learn more about how each practice comes to life in our day to day flow of work.
+From this page, you can quickly navigate through the GitLab handbook and Level Up to learn more about why and how each practice comes to life in our day to day flow of work.

 ## GitLab Top 15